SCOPE OF THIS CHAPTER

 1. Children in Care at Risk of Offending

 Local authorities should have strategies setting out how they will encourage positive behaviour amongst Children in Care who may be at risk of offending.
-These strategies should include details of measures in place locally to divert young people from involvement with the Youth Justice System.
+These strategies should include details of measures in place locally to divert children and young people from involvement with the Youth Justice System.

 Where a Child in Care is thought to be at risk of offending (or reoffending), both the Care Plan / Pathway Plan (where applicable) and the Placement Plan should include details of the support that will be provided to prevent this.
 Such support could be provided by mainstream services.
 The Youth Offending Service (YOS) where the child lives should also be contacted for advice on specific preventative services available to meet the child's identified needs.
 This can include reference to the Children in Care Concordat arrangements (CIC Concordat) if such arrangements are in place where the child lives.

 2. Children in Care who are Arrested

-Whenever a Child in Care aged under 18 is arrested, the responsible local authority should ensure that the young person has the support of an Appropriate Adult and a solicitor while at the Police station.
-The solicitor should have expertise in youth justice, and be provided with relevant information about the young person's circumstances and needs, including key information from the Care Plan (and Pathway Plan if they are an Eligible Child).
+It is essential that prior to arrest for any child in care, all measures to prevent this as outlined in the 10 point checklist within the Children in Care CONCIORSDAT protocol are followed.
+This is in place in Derby but similar arrangements may be in place in other areas of the country.
+Whenever a Child in Care aged under 18 is arrested, the responsible local authority should ensure that the child/young person has the support of an Appropriate Adult and a solicitor while at the Police station.
+The solicitor should have expertise in youth justice, and be provided with relevant information about the child/young person's circumstances and needs, including key information from the Care Plan (and Pathway Plan if applicable).

 2.1 Safeguarding Children and Young People in Police Custody

 YOSs have a statutory responsibility to ensure that there are arrangements for an Appropriate Adult service to be provided for children and young people in Police custody.